pycom/pycom-documentation/content/pymesh/lib-api.md

 ## Specifications

 It can be easily customised, by modifying any file from [/lib folder](https://github.com/pycom/pycom-libraries/tree/master/lib/pymesh/lib) and flashing it to the board.
-Automatically the uploaded file will be executed instead of the _frozen_ one, already embedded into the binary firmware.
+The uploaded file will automatically be executed instead of the _frozen_ one, which is already embedded into the binary firmware.

 ### Structure